terales/blackbird-docs/src/content/docs/guides/hubspot-plunet.md

 ![Plunet diagram](../../../assets/guides/hubspot-plunet/plunet-diagram.png)

-In Hubspot, thinks look similar but with a significant difference:
+In Hubspot, things look similar but with a significant difference:

 - There are multiple companies
 - There are multiple contacts